Course: Introduction to State Social Security Administration

 This course provides a historical account of events leading up to Section 218, and identifies various critical occurrences and changes that have since affected the Act.

 This course identifies the key players, and the role they play in State and local coverage.
 They are SSA, the IRS, State Social Security Administrators, and governmental employers.

 Course: How to Request Information from Social Security

 This course explains the process of using the Freedom of Information Act (FOIA) to request information from SSA.
 It also identifies circumstances when it is unnecessary to make requests through FOIA, and, instead, use online resources or personal contacts as sources of obtaining information.

-Course: Important Information for State Administrators to Share with Employers
+Course: How State Administrators Should Share Important Information with Employers

 This course serves as a reminder that Public Law 108-203 requires State and local government employers to disclose the effect of the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) to employees hired after January 1, 2005.
 WEP and GPO are also explained.